 At the end of the program there will be a Regional Challenge competition that will consist of twelve teams competing for cash awards, as described in the Coaches Awards Program and the Student Awards Program.

 The same Judging Panel will score all three components of the program, being:

 The Site Profile Report;

 The Business Plan Report;

-The Challenge Presentation, which will include the Site/Physical Model, and Business Plan/Prototype.
+The Challenge Presentation, which will include the Site/Physical Model, Business Plan/Prototype, and oral presentations.

-The Panel will consist of five individuals with the following affiliation:
+The Panel will consist of five individuals having the following affiliation:

 The weighted average of all five judges’ scores from the Site Profile and Business Plan Reports, as well as the overall presentation score at the Regional Challenge will be combined to determine the overall place winners for First, Second and Third.